We’d Love To Hear About Your Project

 • Improves brand recognition.
 An eye-catching logo, however simplistic, is typically easy to remember and recall, thereby improving brand recognition.
 Nike’s Swoosh and McDonald’s Golden Arches are perfect examples.

 • Helps differentiate you from competitors.
 Consider walking through Manhattan looking for a pizza.
-While you’d be spoilt for choice, you might have trouble deciding where to go if you’re new to the area.
-Even if you spot the Pizza Hut logo in the distance, with its text illegible, you’ll know your next possible pizza of debatable quality is within reach.
+While you will have plenty of choices, you might have trouble deciding where to go if you’re new to the area.
+However, if you spot the Pizza Hut logo in the distance, with its text illegible, you’ll know your next possible pizza of debatable quality is within reach.

 Branding Extends Beyond Marketing